staszek998/WWDC3-treehouse/README.md

-# Weekly WebDev Challange #1 - Masteralb Creative
+# Weekly WebDev Challange #3 - Treehouse

-This is a training project developed to improve my front-end programming skills within HTML and CSS.
+This is a training project developed to improve my front-end programming skills within HTML, CSS and JavaScript (with React).
 The design was provided by a Facebook group [Weekly WebDev Challange](https://www.facebook.com/groups/940002776068923/) and to them are the thanks due.

 ## Getting Started